angus-c/es6-bundle-splitter/README.md

 This is just a template module so you wouldn't install it from npm.
 However it's fully configured for you to make an npm module from your fork of the repo.

 ```
-npm install <your fork of es6-test-runner>
+npm install <your fork of es6-bundle-splitter>
 ```

-When installed it will transpile your `src` code to es5 and drop into into `lib`.
-Users installing your module will import `lib.index.js`.
+When installed it will transpile and bundle your source according to the bundles defined in you webpack.config.
+Bundles will be dropped into `dist`.

 ##Testing